mlcommons/algorithmic-efficiency/RULES.md

 The prize money for "*Best Performance*" in a ruleset is $20,000 each.
 The winner of the "*Jury Award*" will be awarded $10,000.
 We reserve the right to split the prize money and distribute it among multiple submissions.

 The chairs of the MLCommons Algorithms Working Group (presently *George Dahl* and *Frank Schneider*) and their institutions (currently *Google Inc.* and the *University of Tübingen*) are ineligible to receive prize money.
-In addition, all individuals serving on the awards committee and their institutions are ineligible to win prize money (regular attendance at the working group's meetings is a prerequisite for joining the awards committee).
+In addition, all individuals serving on the awards committee and their institutions are ineligible to win prize money.
 A submission with at least one ineligible submitter may still win an award, but the prize money will then be awarded to the top-ranked submission that is eligible for prize money.

 ### Licensing